Chiragdhand06/Induction_Report2k25/README.md

 - Reflect: Is *continuous happiness and prosperity* your true aspiration?
 - Recall a moment when a desired path closed — how did you respond?

+### 💡 This wasn’t just another day of lectures—it was a journey into the mind, heart, and soul, reminding us that true education is as much about values as it is about knowledge.
 ---